2007 Indianapolis mayoral election

 The Indianapolis mayoral election of 2007 took place on November 6, 2007.
 Voters elected the Mayor of Indianapolis, members of the Indianapolis City-County Council, as well as several other local officials.
 Incumbent Democrat Bart Peterson was seeking a third term.
-Republicans nominated former Marine Greg Ballard to run against Peterson.
-In what was called "the biggest upset in Indiana political history", Ballard defeated Peterson 51% to 47%.
+Republicans nominated a Marine veteran, Greg Ballard, to run against Peterson.
+In what was called "the biggest upset in Indiana political history", Ballard defeated Peterson 50% to 47%.

 The Indianapolis City-County elections took place alongside the mayoral election.